Lifting body: Body lift

 The initial design was to have carried a crew of 4, but it could carry up to 6, or a combination of crew and cargo.
 In addition to Orbital Sciences, the consortium behind the proposal included Northrop Grumman, which would have built the spaceplane, and the United Launch Alliance, which would have provided the launch vehicle.
 Failing to be selected for a CCDev phase 2 award by NASA, Orbital announced in April 2011 that they would likely wind down their efforts to develop a commercial crew vehicle.

 Design principles of lifting bodies are used also in the construction of hybrid airships.

-Armstrong Flight Research Center

-The US government developed a variety of proof-of-concept and flight-test vehicle lifting body designs from the early 1960s through the mid-1970s at Armstrong Flight Research Center.
-These included: